RamaEdge/iot-edge-patterns/docs/open-telemetry/README.md

 Before deploying OpenTelemetry in a Kubernetes cluster, ensure you have the following prerequisites:

 1. **Kubernetes Cluster**:
-   - A running Kubernetes cluster (version 1.18 or later is recommended).
+   - A running Kubernetes cluster (version 1.18 or later is recommended)
-   - Access to the Kubernetes cluster using `kubectl`.
+   - Access to the Kubernetes cluster using `kubectl`

 2. **kubectl**:
-   - The Kubernetes command-line tool `kubectl` installed and configured to interact with your cluster.
+   - The Kubernetes command-line tool `kubectl` installed and configured to interact with your cluster
-   - Ensure `kubectl` is configured to use the correct context for your cluster.
+   - Ensure `kubectl` is configured to use the correct context for your cluster

 ## Deploy Using Kustomize